 If you’re like me, you’ve been on at least half a dozen diets, cleanses and eating plans (that claim not to be diets).
-What if we made our own unique plans based on the now widely accepted knowledge about nutrition and the physiology and psychology of eating?
+What if we consciously made our own rules based on the now widely accepted knowledge about nutrition and the physiology and psychology of eating?

 The TrueHealth Iniative (We Agree), which includes experts from Dean Ornish (who put Bill Clinton on a nearly vegan diet) to Loren Cordain (of Paleo Diet fame), is trying to get the word out that there is a global, scientific consensus on what we should eat.

 Sugar, Salt & Oil